fireproofsocks/dotenvy/docs/guides/phoenix.md

 ### envs/.env

 The shared/default values can be listed and documented here.
-The `.dev.env` and other `.env` files can either copy this file in its entirety (for easier diff comparisons), or they can include only the variables that they need to change.
+The `.dev.env` and other `.env` files can either copy this file in its entirety and modify the values (for easier diff comparisons), or they can include only the variables that they need to change.

 ```env
 # envs/.env (default/shared config)